ska-telescope/ska-sdp-spectral-line-imaging/README.md

 The pre-commit hook is defined for the main branch and is present in the `.githooks` folder.
 The current pre-commit hook runs the following

+1. `pylint` set to fail on warnings.
 1. Tests on `src` folder
-2. `pylint` set to fail on warnings.
-3. Coverage test to not fall below 80%.
+    1. Coverage not to fall below 80%.
+1. Build documentation
+1. Help prepare commit message as per agreed format

 **GPG signing the commits**